eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

   results.
 Within two weeks of taking Bupropion, I felt itchy and saw the skin around my neck was erythematous.
 It didn't feel life threatening but it did look consistent with an allergic reaction.
-So, acting on medical advice, I discontinued Bupropion, took desloratadine for a month, and then tried starting the Bupropion again.
+So, acting on medical advice, I discontinued Bupropion, took [desloratadine][des] for a month, and then tried starting the Bupropion again.
 The rash didn't come back, so it couldn't have been an allergic reaction.
 - **Appetite:** the first day I took it I forgot to eat until I almost went to